Canning Salsa – Canning Jars:

 Facts, and How-to Get ’em Ready

-"The old fashioned way is to wash the jars, then boil them to be sure they are sterile, and then use them while they are as hot as possible.
+“The old-fashioned way is to wash the jars, after that boil them to be sure they are sterile, and next use them while they are as hot as possible.
 There are easier modern techniques.
-You can run them through a cycle in your dishwasher, and when the dishwasher stops, they are ready to use instantly.
+You can run them through a cycle in your dishwasher, and when the dishwasher stops, they are ready to use instantly.”